Houseplants can add color, beauty, and character to your living space! Here are a few key tips for keeping houseplants happy and healthy in your home.

 When arranging houseplants in your home, consider their lighting needs.
 Some plants require lots of direct light to thrive, while others prefer lower levels of indirect light.

-- Put plants that can tolerate full sun in south-facing windows, plants that like partial shade in east- and west-facing windows, and low-light plants in north-facing windows.
+- Put plants that can tolerate full sun in south- and west-facing windows, plants that like partial shade in east-facing windows, and low-light plants in north-facing windows.

 - Most flowering plants need to be within three feet of a sunny window.